KarrLab/bpforms/docs/comparison.rst

 * `BpForms` is easier to embed into other standards and formats.

-Advantages over `PDB SEQRES annotations <http://www.wwpdb.org/documentation/file-format>`_
+Comparison with `PDB SEQRES annotations <http://www.wwpdb.org/documentation/file-format>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * `BpForms` can capture any monomeric form, including monomeric forms which are not part of the PDB Chemical Component Dictionary.